-At its 83rd plenary session (4 June 2010), the Venice Commission adopted a joint opinion with OSCE/ODIHR on the Draft Law on Amendments and Supplements to the Law on the Election of Councillors and Members of Parliament of Montenegro as amended through July 2006.
-A multi-party working group in Montenegro had prepared these draft amendments of the electoral law which needs harmonising with the new Constitution.
-Concerning provisions regarding participation of national minorities, the draft law introduces a rather complex system of "authentic" representation of minorities, which extends affirmative action to all minority groups.
-In their opinion, the Venice Commission and the OSCE/ODIHR recall that countries have to develop a wide diversity of mechanisms in accordance with their historical and legal traditions, and the political system.
+At its 83rd plenary session (4 June 2010), the Venice Commission adopted a joint opinion with OSCE/ODIHR on the Draft Law on Amendments and Supplements to the Law on the Election of Councilors and Members of Parliament of Montenegro as amended in July 2006.
+In their opinion, the Venice Commission and the OSCE/ODIHR recall that countries have developed a wide diversity of mechanisms in accordance with their historical and legal traditions, and the political system.
 Montenegro has developed an original system, which both institutions generally consider in conformity with the European constitutional heritage.

 At its 84rd plenary session (15-16 October 2010), the Venice Commission adopted an opinion on the Act on the State Language of the Slovak Republic.
 This act imposes the use of the official language in a number of situations, including in contacts with the authorities and in the media and cultural activities.
 An exception is provided for areas where minorities reach a threshold of 20%.
-Breaches of this law are sanctioned through fines.
 The Venice Commission concluded that the protection and promotion of the official language of the state is a legitimate concern common to many European countries, but that it must be balanced against protection and promotion of the linguistic rights of persons belonging to national minorities, in conformity with the principle of proportionality.
-In cases where the State deems necessary or appropriate or desirable to ensure the use of the state language in addition to minority languages, it should provide adequate facilities and financial means.
+Where the State deems necessary or appropriate to ensure the use of the state language in addition to minority languages, it should provide adequate facilities and financial means.
 On this basis, some provisions of the law should be reconsidered in order to comply with the principle of proportionality, in particular concerning the obligation to use the state language in official communication in areas where the minority population does not reach the threshold of 20%.

 At its 85th plenary session (25-26 March 2011), the Venice Commission adopted an opinion on the draft law on languages in Ukraine.

-In its opinion, the Commission found legitimate the aim to establish, as recommended by international monitoring bodies in the sphere of language and minority protection, an up-to-date and modern legislation on language use.

-In the light of the specific linguistic situation currently prevailing in Ukraine and of Ukraine's historical, linguistic and political background, the Commission stressed the need for an appropriate balance between the promotion and development of the Ukrainian language as Ukraine's constitutionally recognised state language, and the protection of the various regional and/or minority languages in use in Ukraine.
+In its opinion, the Commission found legitimate the aim to establish an up-to-date and modern legislation on language use.
+In the light of Ukraine's historical, linguistic and political background, the Commission stressed the need for an appropriate balance between the promotion and development of the Ukrainian language as Ukraine's constitutionally recognised state language, and the protection of the various regional and/or minority languages in use in Ukraine.
 In particular, the specific protection provided by the draft law to the Russian language was mentioned as one of the issues deserving, due to its very sensitive nature, careful consideration and a very cautious approach.

-The Ukrainian authorities were therefore invited to make efforts to propose a more precise, consistent and balanced legal framework for the use and protection of Ukraine's languages.
-Adequate attention needed to be paid to the rights and needs of all Ukraine's minorities and their languages, while taking additional measures to confirm the role of Ukrainian as the state language.
+The Ukrainian authorities were invited to propose a more precise, consistent and balanced legal framework for the use and protection of Ukraine's languages, paying adequate attention to the rights and needs of all Ukraine's minorities and providing increased guarantees to confirm the role of Ukrainian as the state language.